sashirestela/simple-openai/README.md

 ```

 ### Calling the SimpleOpenAI Services
-After you have created a SimpleOpenAI object, you are ready to call its services in order to communicate to OpenAI API.
+After you have created a SimpleOpenAI object, you are ready to call its services in order to communicate to OpenAI Api.
 Let's see some examples.

+#### Audio Service
-* Example to call the Audio service to transcribe an audio to text.
+Example to call the Audio service to transcribe an audio to text.
 We are requesting to receive the transcription in plain text format (see the name of the method):
 ```java
 AudioTranscribeRequest audioRequest = AudioTranscribeRequest.builder()
     .file(Paths.get("hello_audio.mp3"))